V-Sekai/many_bone_ik/demo/README.md

 because currently larger bones can move more and they do

-You mean the IRL physical quantity or the parameter a user should change in ewbik?
+You mean the IRL physical quantity or the parameter a user should change in many_bone_ik?

 in the can't reach case it explodes